 Some services, such as Netflix, have an individual monthly subscription fee.
 Others like PlutoTV or basic YouTube are free to download and to watch.
 You can have subscriptions to multiple services like Netflix, Amazon Prime, or Hulu.
 You won’t receive one consolidated bill for all of your services like with cable and satellite.
 You’ll need to pay for each subscription service separately.

 You aren’t limited to watching Netflix programming on your TV.
-You can also download the app to watch on phone, tablet, or PC.
+You can also download the app to watch on your phone, tablet, or PC.
 In fact, you don’t actually need a TV at all for the service.
 The same is true for most other streaming apps.